mattvenn/zero-to-asic-www/content/contact.md

 Q. How much will the PCB be?

 If we are successful and get on the shuttle, then I will organise mounting and posting a PCB with a sample ASIC to people who want one.
-This will cost $50 + $15 postage and packing.
+This will cost around $50 + $15 postage and packing.

 Q. How big can I make my custom project?

 You will have at least 300 x 300 um which is quite a lot of space for a small digital design.
-If you need bigger then you can separately apply to the Google/Skywater shuttle.
+If you need bigger then you can make an individual application to Efabless.

 Q. Can I team up with other course participants and get more space?

-Yes, that’s fine.
+Maybe, it's easier for me if all the projects are the same size with the same pinout.

 Q. How long does the whole course take to complete?

 It depends on your existing level of experience and how deep you want to go on your own project.
-I would say between 20 and 100 hours.
+Most people complete each section in 4 hours, so about 20 hours for coursework.
+Then you will need some amount of time to prepare your own project.

 Q. Is there a time limit to complete the course?

 You can take as long as you want with the course materials, but I will only be able to support you on discord or office hours for the 6 week length of the course.

+Q. When do I need to submit my final design?

+It depends on the next shuttle.
+As we don't know this in advance I will check with you at the end of the course.
+If you want to submit to the group project I will give you a deadline of 1 month before the shuttle closing date to make sure I have enough time to aggregate all the designs into a single submissions.

 Q. Do I need an FPGA to develop my design?